nice-digital/nice-design-system/packages/nds-tabs/README.md

 ##### other props

-Any other props will be cascaded to the tab area container, not the button.
+Any other props will be cascaded to the tab panel, not the button.

 ### SCSS